Fractured Beauty & a Fissured Self: Learning to Love Completely.

 It is a delicate balance, this effort to contain not only the multitudes that you like, but also those that you want to excoriate and burn and vomit away.
 For years I could not do it.
 And the hurt was worse because I could not.

 I could forgive, but not myself.
-I could wash errors of others away and understand that a mistake does not make a lifetime, but not for myself.
+I could wash errors of others away and understand that a mistake does not a lifetime make, but not for myself.
 I’d understand, intellectually, that I was not the only one who had a piece of the pie, then I’d gorge on the entire pie until I made myself sick.

 I am embarrassed at both my failings, and my failing to come to terms with them.
 I have been stuck, pinned to past errors while everyone else moved forward.
 I have felt marked, branded and tattooed with past failings.
 I have felt them above my head when I introduce myself.
 I have worried about them more than an imperfect body when I undress.
 I have felt the stain of them burn down my cheeks when I cry.